IBM/janusgraph-utils/README.md

 }
 ```

-#### schema for VertexLabel

-The schema of the object inside the array of "vertexLabels":
+**vertexLabels**

+It's an array and contains the definition of the vertices.
+Each vertex is
+defined in an object with the following format:

 ```
 {
     "name": "<vertex label>",